AmalieDue/py-multisig-hmac/README.md

 ```

 ### `signature = MultisigHMAC.sign(key, data)`
+Independently sign `data` with `key`.
+The function returns `{ bitfield: 32-bit unsigned integer, signature: bytes of length MultisigHMAC.BYTES }`.
+This object can be passed to the `combine()` function below.

 ### `signature = MultisigHMAC.combine([signatures...])`
+Combine a list of signatures which have all been signed independently.
+Only include each signature once, otherwise they will cancel out.
+Signatures can be combined in any order.
+The function returns `{ bitfield: 32-bit unsigned integer, signature: bytearray of length MultisigHMAC.BYTES }`.

 ### `valid = MultisigHMAC.verify(keys, signature, data, threshold)`
+Verify a `signature` of `data` against a list of `keys`, over a given `threshold`. `keys` must be an array of keys.
+The function returns `True` or `False`.

 ### `valid = MultisigHMAC.verifyDerived(masterSeed, signature, data, threshold)`
+Verify a `signature` of `data` against dynamically derived keys from `masterSeed`, over a given `threshold`. `masterSeed` must be bytes of length `KEYBYTES`.
+The function returns `True` or `False`.

 ## Installation
 ```console